Tuition and Fees

 Required Dining Service

-All full-time undergraduate resident students may choose one of three levels of dining service: Silver for $1,640 per semester, Gold for $1,740 per semester, or Platinum for $1,840 per semester.
+All full-time undergraduate resident students may choose one of three levels of dining service: Silver, Gold or Platinum.
 Any unused balance from the fall semester may be carried over to the spring semester (provided that the student is enrolled for the spring semester), but no carryover is permitted from spring to the following fall.

 All commuter students are required to pay $200 per semester for dining service.
 Any unused balance from the fall semester may be carried over to the spring semester (provided that the student is enrolled for the spring semester), but no carryover is permitted from spring to the following fall.